Every single summer, fresh tomatoes win me over from the first moment I spot those plump, vibrant, pristine spheres at the market.

 Chilling for a second time after it is in the pan will re-harden the dough, and will help the dough maintain its shape inside the pan as it is baking.

 Heat the olive oil in a large skillet.
 Add the onions and salt.
 Cook, stirring occasionally, until the onions are soft, translucent, and browning on the edges.

 Remove from the heat and let cool before placing on the dough – you don’t want the onions to be too hot, or else you’ll risk softening the dough too much!

 Step 4 – Assemble

-Once the dough has chilled, and the onions have cooled down, spread the chilled dough with the caramelized onions.
+Spread the chilled dough with the cooled caramelized onions.

-Want something different than gouda?
-Many styles of aged cheeses will work well.
+Want something different than Gouda?
+Many styles of aged chees will work well.
 Try Parmigiano Reggiano, or an aged sharp cheddar instead.

 Tear the basil leaves into small pieces and garnish on top.
 Evenly sprinkle the tart with freshly cracked salt and pepper.

 Skip your typical table salt for this recipe!
 There are some beautiful large-flake sea salts you should use that create the best textural contrast with the soft tomatoes.